What is Hospice?

 Live More Fully with enhanced quality of life

-The goal of hospice care is to ensure that a patient’s final weeks and months are lived more fully.
+amitriptyline were to buy The goal of hospice care is to ensure that a patient’s final weeks and months are lived more fully.
 Pain control and comfort are priorities so that a patient may focus on quality of life with loved ones.

 With hospice care, our staff comes to you in the comfort of your current home.
 Whether it be in a skilled nursing facility, your friend's home or the home you’ve lived in for many years, the care remains the same.